 For supervision of counsellors I charge £45 an hour or £60 for a one and a half hour session.

-I offer appointments on a Tuesday and Wednesday afternoon/early evening in Leicester.
+I offer face to face appointments on a Wednesday afternoon/early evening in Leicester.
 Phone or video appointments are more flexible.